 Vanuatu, like other Pacific Island countries, takes their biosecurity seriously.
 The offical Vanuatu Quarintine website will provide you with details of what is allowed, and what isn't.

 Cruising Yacht Entry Forms

 You may download and complete these PDF files prior to arrival to facilitate clearance. (or the clearance officer will provide the forms when you arrive).
-According to the Customs website if you fill out the required forms and email them to CustomsBorder@vanuatu.gov.vu along with the advance notice of arrival - prior to arriving - it will facilitate clearance.
+According to the Customs website if you fill out the required forms and email them to email@example.com along with the advance notice of arrival - at least a week before arriving - it will facilitate clearance.
 You can download the customs forms from the Forms page of the Customs Website or, to save you some time, I've put all the forms you'll need here including the forms for Health and Biosecurity (Quarantine).

 24hr Advance Notice of Arrival required for entry into Vanuatu

-Any vessel intending to visit Vanuatu must email customs at least 24 hours in advance giving the expected arrival time of the vessel, the last port of clearance, the names of crew and passengers on board and the port at which the yacht will arrive.
-If you are clearing into Port Vila you may provide the information to Customs on VHF channel 16.
+Any vessel intending to visit Vanuatu must email customs a minimum of 24 hours in advance giving the expected arrival time of the vessel, the last port of clearance, the names of crew and passengers on board and the port at which the yacht will arrive.

-Send the email to CustomsBorder@vanuatu.gov.vu (distributed to all 4 ports).
-According to the Customs website it will facilitate clearance if you fill out the required forms (above) and email them two working days prior to arriving in one of the 4 offical ports of entry and at least one week before entering any other port when applying for approval from the Director of Customs.
+Send the email to firstname.lastname@example.org (distributed to all 4 ports).
+According to the Customs website it will facilitate clearance if you fill out the required forms (above) and email them at least two working days prior to arriving in one of the 4 offical ports of entry and at least one week before entering any other port when applying for approval from the Director of Customs.

 Vessels must put up the quarantine flag when entering Vanuatu's Exclusive Economic Zone (200 nm offshore of any Vanuatu Island and to leave it up until they are completely cleared in by both Customs and Quarantine